sebastianvitterso/blackbird/README.md

 ## How to use

-For step by step instructions, go to [Wiki](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-58/wikis/home).
+For step by step instructions, go to Wiki (not available on this repo as of right now, due to migration from GitLab to GitHub.

 ## Development setup
 #### Installation